Skip to main content Skip to footer

 FAQs

-PI planning in SAFe is a crucial two-day event that occurs every 8-12 weeks, bringing together multiple teams, stakeholders, and leaders to align on goals and create a shared plan for the upcoming Program Increment (PI).
-During PI planning, teams collaborate to develop objectives, identify dependencies and risks, and commit to delivering value over the next 8-12 weeks, ensuring alignment with the organization's vision and strategy.
+PI planning in SAFe is a structured, two-day event that occurs every 8-12 weeks, where multiple Agile teams, stakeholders, and leaders align on shared objectives for the upcoming program increment.
+It drives team collaboration, dependency mapping, and a unified delivery roadmap, ensuring alignment with the organization's vision and strategy over the next 8-12 weeks.

-PI planning is a strategic event that occurs every 8-12 weeks and involves multiple teams aligning on goals and plans for an entire Program Increment (PI).
-In contrast, sprint planning is a tactical event that happens at the start of each 1-4 week sprint, focusing on a single team's detailed work plan for that sprint.
+PI planning is a strategic event that occurs every 8-12 weeks and aligns multiple teams on goals and plans for an entire program increment.
+In contrast, sprint planning is a tactical event that happens at the start of each 1-2 week sprint, focusing on a single team's detailed work plan for that sprint.
 While PI planning sets the broader vision and objectives for the PI, sprint planning breaks down those objectives into specific tasks and user stories for immediate execution.

 PI Planning and Big Room Planning are essentially the same event, with "Big Room Planning" being an alternative name for PI Planning.
 Both refer to a large-scale planning event involving multiple teams that typically occurs every 8-12 weeks.
 The terms are often used interchangeably, with "Big Room Planning" emphasizing the physical aspect of having many people in one large room, while "PI Planning" focuses on its role in the Scaled Agile Framework (SAFe).